-The basic premise of the IBM Embedded Security Chip is that it provides a strong root of trust on a client system.
+The basic premise of the IBM Embedded Security Subsystem is that it provides a strong root of trust on a client system.
 This root is used to secure other applications and functions.
 Part of establishing a root of trust is to create a hardware public key and a hardware private key.
-Public and private keys, also referred to as key pairs, are mathematically related in such a way that:
+A public key and private key, together referred to as a key pair, are mathematically related in such a way that: